Skip to main content

 Love travel, people and the thought of a career that can take you all around the world?
 Whether you are already working in the hotel sector or looking to make a career change, this course will develop your skills and enhance your career prospects in a dynamic, global industry.

-Delivered at the Hotel School, our unique partnership with Mulpha Australia, this course covers theory and practices within the industry, finance, management and communication, as well as food, beverage and accommodation operations.
+Offered at the University's Hotel School, this course covers theory and practices within the industry, finance, management and communication, as well as food, beverage and accommodation operations.

-This course is also a pathway to the Bachelor of Business in Hotel Management.
+This course is also a pathway to the Bachelor of Business in Hotel Management, providing up to eight (8) units of credit towards this course.

-All applicants for The Hotel School are selected on their individual merit.
+All applicants for the Diploma of Hotel Management are selected on their individual merit.
 While recent academic performance or professional experience is used as an indicator of ability to undertake studies at a tertiary level, applicants will also be invited to an interview as part of the final application process.

 The Southern Cross Model is a game-changer in higher education study.